Coveros-GitHub-Sandbox/selenified/README.md

 ```
 mvn package
 ```
 To run the integration tests, use the verify goal.
+The integration tests currently point at a private server hosting the file found in this base directory called `index.html`.
+In order to properly execute these tests, host this file, and set the testSite to point to the hosted file's location.
+This can be done dynamically through the command line, as outlined below in the Application URL section.

 Some of the integration tests require a physical browser to run, and so they can be run two different ways, the entire set with a browser, or a subset using HtmlUnit
 ```
 mvn verify -Dbrowser=Firefox
 mvn verify -Dfailsafe.groups=virtual